Applying Scientific and

-Termite control specialists and Engineers look differently at termite evidence.
-Engineers look for the impact of the termites and termite damage, particularly if the damage is structural.
+Termite control specialists and Professional Engineer Home Inspectors look differently at termite evidence.
+Professional Engineer Home Inspectors look for the impact of the termites and termite damage, particularly if the damage is structural.
 A termite control specialist is looking at the need for termite treatment.
-You have the house checked for termites by both an Engineer and a termite control specialist.
+You have the house checked for termites by both a Professional Engineer Home Inspectors and a termite control specialist.
 This maximizes your chances of finding termite activity and structural damage.
 You should also obtain a warranty against future termite activity from the termite control specialist.

 Who Can Inspect

 You will see statements such as New York licensed termite inspection, New York approved termite inspector, New York certified termite inspector, etc. The State of New York neither trains nor licenses termite inspectors.
 The State of New York licenses pesticide applicators and technicians, not termite inspectors.

 We inspect for evidence of termite activity as part of the pre-purchase inspection.
 The Professional Engineer Home Inspector knows about termite evidence, what conditions invite termite activity, where termites are likely to be found, etc. In addition, our Professional Engineer Home Inspectors check for structural damage caused by termites.

 The following are excerpts of client emails sent to Heimer Engineering℠ regarding our Professional Engineer Home Inspectors.
 The comments have been edited to remove identifying information, and correct spelling errors.